 Fields must be space separated and each line must be terminated with the newline character (\n or ASCII hex 0A).

-getAllUsers source=localhost traceId=7b3bf470-9456-11e8-9eb6-529269fb1459 spanId=0313bafe-9457-11e8-9eb6-529269fb1459 parent=2f64e538-9457-11e8-9eb6-529269fb1459 application=Wavefront service=auth cluster=us-west-2 shard=secondary http.method=GET 1552949776000 343"
+getAllUsers source=localhost traceId=7b3bf470-9456-11e8-9eb6-529269fb1459 spanId=0313bafe-9457-11e8-9eb6-529269fb1459 parent=2f64e538-9457-11e8-9eb6-529269fb1459 application=Wavefront service=auth cluster=us-west-2 shard=secondary http.method=GET 1552949776000 343

 Valid: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot (".").

 Valid: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot (".").

 ||Yes||See Span Tags, below.|

-||Yes||Start time of the span, expressed as Epoch time.||Whole number of epoch milliseconds or other units (see below).|
+||Yes||Start time of the span, expressed as Epoch time.||Whole number of Epoch milliseconds or other units (see below).|

 ||Yes||Duration of the span.||Whole number of milliseconds or other units (see below).
 Must be greater than or equal to 0.|

-Span tags are special tags associated with a span.
-Many of these span tags are required for a span to be valid.
-An application can be instrumented to include custom span tags as well.
+- Optional (Custom).
+An application can be instrumented to include custom span tags.
 Custom tag names must not use the reserved span tag names.

 |Span Tags |

-||Yes||Unique identifier of the trace the span belongs to.
+||Yes||Unique identifier of the trace that the span belongs to.
 All spans that belong to the same trace share a common trace ID.||UUID|

 ||Yes||Unique identifier of the span.||UUID|